 Discovery was asking to build the logo design upon the existing Expedition Unknown brand.
 We came up with a series of typefaces that would evoke a sense of adventure, exploration and mystery and also hint at the richness of Egypt's ancient culture.

-We studied hieroglyphs and artifacts of the Old Kingdom and its god Thoth and worked those elements into our designs.
+Inspired by hieroglyphs and artifacts of the Old Kingdom and its god Thoth we worked those elements into the designs.

 The network requested a graphics package with lower thirds and locator maps.
-We also produced a variety of transitions and bumpers with scenes from the main show open.
+We also designed a variety of transitions and bumpers with scenes from the main show open.